r00t-3xp10it/resource_files/README.md

 **a)** mosquito only accepts ip addr inputs, not domain names<br />
 **b)** brute forcing takes time, use 'CTRL+C' to skip current task(s)<br />
 **c)** mosquito dicionarys can be found in resource_files/bin/worldlists<br />
-**d)** find valid credentials sometimes fails to spawn a shell<br />
+**d)** finding valid credentials sometimes fails to spawn a shell<br />
-**e)** multiple sessions open migth slowdown your pc<br />
+**e)** multiple sessions open (msf) migth slowdown your pc<br />

 **Hint:** This resource scripts requires that the msf database to be empty of hosts and services data.
-Thats the main reason why this scripts creates a new workspace named **'mosquito'** and stores all data inside that workspace while working, then the resource script deletes the **'mosquito'** workspace in the end of execution.
+Thats the main reason why this scripts creates a new workspace named **'mosquito'** and stores all data inside that workspace while working, then the resource script deletes the **'mosquito'** workspace in the end of execution and leave *default database intact.

 ![mosquito_banner](http://i66.tinypic.com/vmuaso.png)